jusjag/HR_insights/README.md

 WHERE hire_year <= 2022 AND (term_year >= 2022 OR term_year is null)
 group by department, sub_department
 ```
-Could it be done in better way, covering all years in one query?
-I think so.
-Did i know how to do it?
-Not yet :)
 <br><br>
-I also wanted a number of employees that left every year, but this time I simply made a table visualization with the values I needed and exported it to CSV file.
-Then it was just a few clicks to join it all in Power Query and add a calculated column to give me the values I was looking for.<br>
+I also needed a number of employees that left every year, but this time I simply made a table vizualisation with the values I needed and exported its results to CSV file.
+Then it was just a few clicks to join it all in Power Query and get the values I was looking for.
+It may be not the best way to do it, but worked fine for the absolute beginner. at the time of writing this documentation I already know how to do it with DAX :)
-I'm sure I'll soon learn to do it all with DAX expressions, but I think my solution works fine as long as all the values are correct.<br>
 <br>
 ## The report
 ![Report page one](Screenshots/HR_report1.png)<br><br>